oxygenxml/oxygen-git-client-addon/README.md

 The Git Client add-on allows you to authenticate over HTTPS by using either a **basic authentication** method (username + password) or a **personal access token**.

 **Notes:**
-- The authentication using personal accees tokens has been tested with GitHub and GitLab.
+- The authentication using personal access tokens has been tested with GitHub and GitLab.
 - Bitbucket uses a concept similar to personal access tokens, named _app passwords_.
 An app password must be provided as the password for _Basic authentication_, along with the correct username.
 - As of August 13, 2021, GitHub will no longer accept password-based authentication.